aranvhout/OMSS_generator/README.md

 also for example with the random rule, just by chance a colour might be really dominant
 - remove columns and row arguments
  - what if not all the rules are specified for an entity.
 I think it just fills in random stuff, but doesnt check whether there are accidental patterns. maybe make constant the default

+ -make sure a seed_list is returned in more functions!!
+ -HOW DOES FULL CONSTANT RELATE TO ALTERNATIVES?
+SOLVED, just put it back at the splitting order -constant should always have different values for each row, FIXED